Featuring Cricut Maker & 32NorthSupplies (Etsy Shop)

 Next, glue on the two leaves & your message tag.

 I do this with a Tattered Angels Glimmer Mist in Pearl.
 Go lightly; if you do too much the darker color on the other side of the paper will bleed thru.
 Shape the flower a few more times while the glimmer mist dries.
 The glimmer mist adds a subtle pearl luster & helps the paper hold its shape.

 For this part, I find that Mod Pod/mat works the best.
 You will also need a brush (no water) and a glitter tray.
 Go sparingly, the colors will bleed if you use too much.

 You Are Done!!!!

-I hope you liked this post!
-More importantly, I hope it inspired you to create!
+I hope you liked this post and, I hope it has you to create!

 THANK YOU SO MUCH FOR VISITING MY BLOG!

 Don’t be a stranger, SUBSCRIBE and be the first to hear about new posts and other Hummingbird Traveler Studio news.